A stock and flow model of the Beer Distribution Game that can be used to analyze game dynamics

 Designing a Stock And Flow Model

-Whenever you build a simulation model, the first thing you should try to figure out is the top level structure of the model.
+Whenever you build a simulation model, the first thing you should try to figure out is the top-level structure of the model.

 We typically refer to the high-level building blocks of a model as modules, and each module then contains other modules or - in the case of System Dynamics models – the actual stock and flow models.

-The key insight when build a stock and flow model for the Beer Game is that the game is purposely designed to ensure that the brewery, the distributor, the wholesaler and the retailer are actually governed by the same dynamics - with one small exception: the brewery doesn't order beer from a supplier but produces the beer itself.
-But the beer production takes just as long as it takes to place and fulfill an order in the rest of the supply chain, so the dynamic behaviour is the same.
+The key insight when building a stock and flow model for the Beer Distribution Game is that the game is purposely designed to ensure that the brewery, the distributor, the wholesaler and the retailer are actually governed by the same dynamics - with one small exception: the brewery doesn't order beer from a supplier but produces the beer itself.
+But the beer production takes just as long as it takes to place and fulfill an order in the rest of the supply chain, so the dynamic behavior is the same.

 Do we need any other modules?
 Yes, we do:

 The whole point of having a simulation model is that we want to monitor the performance of each of the players and the supply chain itself.
-Because we aren't just looking at individual players but also at overall performance it makes sense to extract the monitoring of the supply chain into a separate part of the model.
+Because we aren't just looking at individual players but also at the overall performance it makes sense to extract the monitoring of the supply chain into a separate part of the model.

 To ensure all parts of our supply chain use the same decision policies and settings for e.g the price of beer and the time it takes to order or produce beer, we extract the settings into a separate module.